 1.)
-The black-footed cat is nocturnal (awake during the night).
+The black-footed cat is nocturnal (active at night).
 They also travel up to 5 miles a night to find food.

 2.)
 Gerbils, shrews, birds, mice, reptiles, and insects are their main prey.

 3.)
 They are able to kill and consume up to 10+ prey animals per night.
-Not bad for being the world’s smallest cat.
+Not bad for being so small.

 4.)
 Being well adapted to desert life, they rarely drink standing water, instead getting their hydration from the food they eat.